THE HEINDEL LAB AT KENYON COLLEGE

 PolarPrints Etsy Shop

-I sell notecards of my field sketches at PolarPrints, my Etsy shop.
+I sold notecards of my field sketches at PolarPrints, my Etsy shop, which is currently on pause while I focus on family and teaching.
 Notecards make great presents for people who love the polar regions, wildflowers, and field science!

 Picture